Biographical Information About Speakers/Instructors: A-C, D-I, J-Q

 David Runyan is a wildlife biologist who specializes in Bobwhite Quail.
 He recently won the 2003 Progressive Farmer/Rural Sportsman Upland Game Management Farm of the Year award for Uphapee Plantation, one of the privately owned properties he currently manages.
 He has achieved ground-breaking success restoring populations of quail to areas under his management by combining textbook habitat improvement with his own quail liberation methods.
 Source: Personal Résumé, 11/03.

 Arthia W. "Billy" Rye is a native of Sulligent, Alabama.
 He received his Bachelor of Science in Forest Management from Mississippi State University in 1988.
 For eight years, Billy coordinated the forest management activities for the Alabama Forestry Commission's Northwest District.
 While with the Forestry Commission, he assisted landowners in a seven county area with the management of their forest resources.
 In June, 1996, Billy left the Forestry Commission to fulfill a lifelong dream of owning his own business.
-The company that he founded, Forest Management Specialists, Inc., assists with the management and marketing of timber for private landowners throughout the Mid-South region.
-Mr. Rye is a Registered Forester in Alabama and Mississippi, a member of the Society of American Foresters, and is a member of the Association of Consulting Foresters.
-He has also served as the local Chairperson for the 1994 Treasure Forest Landowner Conference, was elected Chairperson for the Northwest Alabama Chapter of the Society of American Foresters three times, has received two commendations from the Governor of Alabama, and currently serves as a deacon at Forest Hills Baptist Church in Florence, Alabama.
-Billy, his wife Mary-France and daughters Taylor and Anna Grace reside in Florence.
-Source: Personal Résumé, 6/01; updated 8/07.
+The company that he founded, Forest Management Specialists, Inc., assists with the management and marketing of timber for private landowners in a 72 county area of the Mid-South region.
+Billy is a Registered Forester in Alabama and Mississippi; a licensed Real Estate Salesperson in Alabama and Mississippi; a member of the Society of American Foresters; a member of the Association of Consulting Foresters; and a member of the National Association of Realtors.
+He has also served as the local Chairperson for the Treasure Forest Landowner Conference, was elected Chairperson for the Northwest Alabama Chapter of the Society of American Foresters three times, and has received two commendations from the Governor of Alabama.
+Billy, his wife Mary-France and daughters Taylor and Anna Grace reside in Florence, AL. Source: Personal Résumé, 6/01; updated 4/14.

 Lisa Samuelson, Associate Professor of Tree Physiology at the School of Forestry, Auburn University, received a BS and MS in Forestry from the University of Georgia and a Ph.D. in Forestry from Virginia Polytechnic Institute and State University.
 Lisa has been at Auburn University for the past five years where she teaches Dendrology and Tree Physiology.
 Research interests include: stress physiology and water relations of trees; scaling physiological processes; and ecophysiology of forest vegetation management.
 She is the author of Guide and Key to Alabama Trees and is currently constructing a website entitled Trees of Alabama and the Southeast.
 Source: Personal Résumé and Auburn University, Faculty of the School of Forestry, 7/98.